Kids run on water

 If possible, send them to school with water by putting a bottle in their schoolbag, sports bag or lunchbox.

 Place bottles of water in accessible places: on the dining table, in the fridge, on their desk, on the bedside table, etc.

-There's a Nestlé® Pure Life® bottle to suit the whole family, from our small bottle for little hands right up to a 1.5L bottle for healthy hydration in any occasions!
+There's a Nestlé Pure Life bottle to suit the whole family, from our small 60cl bottle up to a 150cl bottle for healthy hydration!

-Throughout the world we're involved in a broad range of social and environmental initiatives that together make quite a difference.
+Throughout the world and across Nestlé brands, we're involved in a broad range of social and environmental initiatives that together make quite a difference.